Heze Shandong, China Travel Guide

 Stay in 4-5 star hotels like Wyndham Grand Heze.
 Indulge in fine dining.
 Arrange private transportation and consider private guided tours.

-Summer offers abundant plant life, while winter brings a quiet, stark beauty to the landscapes.
+Summer offers verdant foliage, while in winter you'll find a quiet, stark beauty to the landscapes.

 The Heze International Peony Blossom Festival is the city's premier event, pulling in visitors from around the world.